Who Was Alan Shepard?

-Alan Shepard was born on November 18, 1923, in New Hampshire.
-In 1959, Shepard became one of the original seven Mercury program astronauts.
+In 1959, Alan Shepard became one of the original seven Mercury program astronauts.
 In May 1961, 23 days after Yury A. Gagarin became the first human to orbit Earth, Shepard made a 15-minute suborbital flight that reached an altitude of 115 miles.
 He later commanded the Apollo 14 flight (1971), the first to land in the lunar highlands.
-Shepard died on July 21, 1998.

 Legendary astronaut Alan Shepard was born on November 18, 1923, in East Derry, New Hampshire.
 After completing high school, Shepard enrolled at the U.S. Naval Academy.
 Shepard served on the destroyer Cogswell in the Pacific during World War II.
 After the war, he trained to become a pilot.
 He attended the U.S. Navy Test Pilot School in Patuxent River, Maryland, in 1950.